lcolosi/WaveClimatology/README.md

 The satellite altimetry significant wave height data produced by the French Research Institute for Exploitation of the Sea (IFREMER) is publically available at ftp://ftp.ifremer.fr/ifremer/cersat/products/swath/altimeters/waves.
 WAVEWATCH 3 hindcast significant wave height, surface wind velocity, and peak wave frequency is also produced by IFREMER and is publically available at  ftp://ftp.ifremer.fr/ifremer/ww3/HINDCAST.
 Intermediate data products including processed IFREMER, CCMP2, and WW3 data along with decorrelation time scales, weighted least-squares fit parameters and uncertainties, and probability of swell produced from CCMP2, IFREMER, and WW3 products are available through the [University of California, San Diego library](insert collection url).

 # Funding
-This work was supported by the NASA SWOT (awards NNX16AH67G and 80NSSC20K1136) and Ocean Vector Winds Science Teams (award 80NSSC19K0059), by a NASA Earth and Space Science Fellowship awarded to Ana Villas B\^oas, and by the Hiestand Scholars program.
+This work was supported by the NASA SWOT (awards NNX16AH67G and 80NSSC20K1136) and Ocean Vector Winds Science Teams (award 80NSSC19K0059), by a NASA Earth and Space Science Fellowship awarded to Ana Villas Bôas, and by the Hiestand Scholars program.

 # How to use this repository